JoshuaHaustein/mps_docker/README.md

-Installation:
+**Installation**:
+We provide a Dockerfile to ease installation.
+In order to be able to use the Dockerfile, you need to have [Docker](https://www.docker.com/community-edition) installed on your system.

-Pull this repository and fetch all submodules
+To install, pull this repository and fetch all submodules
 ```
 git clone <this-repo>
 cd <this-repo>